handav/sfpc_code_narratives/README.md

 We'll start with a roughly 30 minute lecture.
 We'll talk in general about emotional data & sentiment analysis, data sonification (representing data through sound), and subjective datasets.
 I will show my work on using the texts of novels, debates, news articles, and country constitutions as inputs to generate music.

-We'll use the remaining class time to create a Twitter bot, and go over the pipeline from setup to hosting.
+We'll use the remaining class time to create a Twitter bot bringing together everything we've learned, and go over the pipeline from setup to hosting.